frieda566/FlashPlay/markdowns/documention.md

 I scheduled opponent moves with after() so the opponent advances every 8 seconds, regardless of the player's actions.
 I also created a timeout penalty system: if the player does not answer within 8 seconds, their character still moves forward but with a smaller step size.
 This system makes the game balanced and prevents players from stalling indefinitely.
 I added logic to track when either character reaches the finish line and used an outcome variable to determine if the player is the "winner" or the "loser".

-**Sources that helped**

-### Flashcards, Input & Gameplay
+...

+#### Custom Popup & Stats
 **What I learned**
-I needed to structure the gameplay around flashcards ....
+Initially, I had created the stats and used our design we agreed on yet I realized that I could create one main show_custom_popup so that I wouldn't have to reproduce the whole thing for other popups.
+Furthermore, custom popups provide more control than messagebox for game-specific needs.

 **Key concepts implemented**
+At the end of a race, I built a custom popup that displays a summary including whether the player was the winner or loser, how many moves they made, how long the game lasted, and how many flashcards they answered correctly.
+Additionally, when nothing is inserted in the Entry part during the race but SUBMIT is pressed another popup appears.
+Furthermore, I had to link certain actions/ callbacks to the buttons used on the popup to ensure that that action is fulfilled when pressed.
+????Toplevel windows with transient and grab_set for modal behaviour

+#### Racetrack & Placing Characters
+**What I learned**
+To ensure a clear visibility I wanted to create a simple racetrack with simple characters and descriptions.
+I personally think that if I had made the race track more flashy it would distract from the actual idea of revising vocabulary in a fun way.
+The labels make the distinction between the two characters easier.

+**Key concepts implemented**

+#### Flashcards, Next Flashcard, Timeout penalty & Submit Answer
+**What I learned**
+I needed to structure the gameplay around flashcards ...

+**Key concepts implemented**
 Flashcards are stored as (id, term, translation) tuples.
 Each round, a new card is selected and displayed as a question.
 The player types their answer into the Entry widget.
 Correct, slow, incorrect, or timeout answers all trigger different feedback and movement effects.
 Correct terms are tracked in a list for reporting at the end of the game.

-**Sources that helped**

-### End Game, Cleanup & Stats
+#### Layout management
 **What I learned**
+To ensure the layout worked even if the user resized the race game window ....

+**Key concepts implemented**
+I created the _on_resize function to make this possible by....
+Because the ASCII dog is a bit bigger than the ASCII cat I had to provide different offsets in the place_characters function.

+#### Utilities
+**What I learned**
+To ensure a smooth game flow there are a few utilities needed.
+For instance, resetting the game state ensures a fresh start, cleanup is important to ... and after() helps...

+**Key concepts implemented**
+I used the _after() wrapper to track scheduled jobs for safe cancellation.
+The cleanup() function cancels pending animations, timeouts, and opponent moves.
+Furthermore, the update_timer() was used to ensure ...
+I created reset_game to restore all positions, labels and counters for a new race.

+### End Game
+**What I learned**
 It was important to properly end the game when someone wins so that the timers, input widgets, and animations do not continue running in the background.
-I also wanted to give players feedback by showing their stats at the end.

 **Key concepts implemented**
 I created a _cleanup() function that cancels all running after() jobs, resets variables, and safely disables or restores widgets.
 I reused this cleanup logic in _end_game() and reset_game() so that restarting a race does not cause errors or duplicate timers.
-At the end of a race, I built a custom popup that displays a summary including whether the player was the winner or loser, how many moves they made, how long the game lasted, and how many flashcards they answered correctly.
 I also integrated streak plants by updating them through their record_activity() method when a game ends.

 **Sources that helped**

-like the memory game - the race game is very simple.
-I was inspired to use predefined ASCII characters like we did in class.
-Yet I used a different one since I didn't want the jokes and the ones I found felt more fitting.
-For the race track I...
-Regarding the design there were a few obstacles as I had never worked with tkinter before and needed support.
-Therefore I...
-After understanding, it got easier and easier the more I worked with it and the more ideas I added.
-- created design within the color scheme we agreed on
-- wanting movement animations for both ASCII characters
-- wanting the ASCII opponent to move at the same time in same increments
-- wanting the ASCII character of the user to move in bigger increments if the user answered faster
-- wanting the ASCII character of the user to move in smaller increments if the user answered later than 8s
-- having an Entry field where the user could write the translations
-- different curser when entering
-- stats at the end

 # Meetings